|Legler Systems Company|||||DB System|||||Contact Us|||||Help|||||Home||||

 3. Backup History File (DBSHST) is a sequential file containing duplicate data records from the online Master File (indexed) after the dump process by procedure DB05.

-4. Transfer File (DBSTFR) is used to pass records between other accounting systems.
+4. Transfer File (DBSTFR) is used to pass data records (fixed format) between other accounting systems.

 5. Format File (DBSFMT-indexed) contains the screen prompts and data field names used by the data entry, inquiry and reporting procedures.